rentdrop/rentdrop.github.io/full-stack-javasacript.md

 We are building the future of rental software for landlords and tenants.
 This is an opportunity to join a venture-funded company with a proven team as an early engineer.
 If successful, we will have transformed the way individual landlords and tenants operate; a marketplace that exchanges $500B annually.

 ## About the Role
 We believe that the future of property rentals is financially empowering tenants and landlords.
-Rentdrop is transforming rental payments, communications, applications, credit reporting, and so much more — and we’re looking for an experienced engineer to join our distributed team as a Javascript/Typescript engineer with experience NodeJS, React, Redux and React Native.
+Rentdrop is transforming rental payments, communications, applications, credit reporting, and so much more — and we’re looking for an experienced engineer to join our distributed team as a Javascript/Typescript engineer with experience in NodeJS, React, Redux and React Native.

 As a full stack Javascript engineer on our small engineering team, you will be a big part of determining technologies used, design patterns, data models and more.
 This role is ideal for someone who has extensive experience and understands the pitfalls of poorly thought-out implementations.
 But as with any startup, execution is vital.
 We move quickly and expect you to do the same.